THE CHRISTMAS SPROUTS……..

 Well it’s not a bit like that when you are forced to grow up and become an adult.

-It seemed like only last week I’d trodden on lego bricks in my bare feet, fallen over the christmas tree after a few too many vodka & tonics and wrapped all the presents with their price tags still on.
-Nothing beats sitting cross legged on the floor wearing a dubious cow print onesie with sleep encrusted dribble in the corner of your mouth as the wrapping paper is excitedly torn off and amid snorts of laughter, whilst you’re suddenly outed by the whole family as as a cheapskate who shops at Poundland.
-All this to the strains of White Christmas, sung lispingly by your Nan minus her false teeth, wafting in from the kitchen.
+It seemed like only last week I’d trodden on lego bricks in my bare feet, fallen over the christmas tree after a few too many Gin & Tonics and wrapped all the presents still with their price tags on.
+Sitting cross legged on the floor the following morning wearing a dubious cow print onesie, scratching away at the sleep encrusted dribble in the corner of my mouth, I had watched as the wrapping paper was excitedly torn from my gifts.
+Excited faces were just as quickly replaced by snorts of derision as prices labels were revealed for all to see.
+As the strains of White Christmas, sung lispingly by my Nan minus her false teeth, wafted in from the kitchen, I was outed by the whole family as a cheapskate who shops at Poundland.

-Looking down at my list I quickly scribbled crackers at the bottom of the crumpled piece of paper and then chewed the end of the pen, deep in thought.
+I grimaced at the thought of what this year would bring.
+With mum gone, my sister had ‘volunteered’ me to take over Christmas dinner for everyone.
+A sort of tribute to mum.
+I was excited, apprehensive and just a little bit sad.
+Looking down at my shopping list I deftly scribbled crackers at the bottom of the crumpled piece of paper and then chewed the end of the pen, deep in thought.

 “I think I’ll brave the supermarket later, it might be less busy.”
-I looked at Ella who, feet curled up beneath her on the sofa, was avidly watching Miracle On 34th Street.
-She looked up, horrified at my suggestion.
+I waited for a response from Emma.
+Sitting with her feet curled up beneath her on the sofa, she was avidly watching Miracle On 34th Street.
+Her head jerked up to look at me, her eyes popping in horror.

-“Muuuuum, you can’t go out looking like that, what if my friends see you, I’ll die of embarrassment..”
-She animatedly pointed at my face. “…..please don’t, you look like Mike Tyson!”
+“Oh for goodness sake Mum, you can’t go out looking like that, what if my friends see you, I’ll die of embarrassment.”
+She animatedly pointed at my face.
+“Please don’t, you look like you’ve gone a few rounds with Mike Tyson!”

 I checked myself in the mirror, although I didn’t really need to, I knew exactly what I looked like.
-Even in the amber glow of the Christmas tree lights, I still looked dreadful.
-A little souvenir from not ducking quickly enough when a punch aimed at Bob during a pub fight missed and found its target on my nose instead.
+Even in the soft amber glow of the Christmas tree lights, I still looked dreadful.
+A little souvenir from not ducking quickly enough when a punch aimed at one of my colleagues during a pub fight missed and found its target on my nose instead of his.

-“Jeez Ella, I’m an Internet Virgin….”
-I hesitantly pressed the enter key and waited. “…..don’t expect miracles will you?”
+“Jeez Em, I’m an Internet Virgin….”
+I hesitantly pressed the enter key and waited, “…..don’t expect miracles will you?”

 The screen burst into life showing me I was connected to Tesco.com and I quickly followed the onscreen instructions.
-Excitement was slowly manifesting itself with butterflies in my stomach as my personal shopping account was created.
+Excitement slowly manifested itself with butterflies in my stomach as my personal shopping account was created.
 This part was akin to foreplay.
-Soon I would no longer be a frightened techie-Virgin, I would be a full blooded, marginally experienced…..hey, look I’ve even managed to book a delivery slot without faarking it up and getting it sent to some remote part of a Hebridean island.
+Soon I would no longer be a frightened techie-Virgin, I would be a full blooded, marginally experienced….. oh wow look – I’d even managed to book a delivery slot without faarking it up and getting it sent to some remote part of a Hebridean island.

 Fruit, vegetables, meat, frozen food, toiletries; the list was endless, how exciting and all without leaving the comfort of my own home.
-With a flourish of my index finger, I ordered several bottles of Merlot, a bottle of Bailey’s and a dozen mince pies and was just about to press ‘go to checkout’ when Ella intervened.
+With a flourish of my index finger, I ordered several bottles of red wine, a bottle of Bailey’s and a dozen mince pies and was just about to press ‘go to checkout’ when Emma intervened.

 “Don’t forget the sprouts Mum, Nan always did sprouts it wouldn’t be a Christmas Dinner without them.”
 She stuck her hands on her hips and gave me a wry smile.

-I laughingly shook my head.
-Ella had an answer for everything.
+I laughed and shook my head.
+She had an answer for everything.
 Reluctantly I checked back.
-Yep, subconsciously or otherwise, I had forgotten the Christmas sprouts.
+Subconsciously or otherwise, I had forgotten the Christmas sprouts.
 Working out how many would be here for dinner, I carefully calculated who liked sprouts and who didn’t and how many sprouts each person would probably eat.
 Coming up with a nice round figure of sixty I sat there clicking the ‘in-basket’ key sixty times.
 I’d already ordered twenty five carrots and two turnips, so sixty didn’t seem too far off the mark for the sprouts.

 Later that night, content in the knowledge that Christmas was accounted for thanks to Tesco.com, I made my way up to bed.
 Plumping up my pillow, I sank softly down under the duvet, counting off the hours until my goodies would arrive.